TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

 Or you can use your personal referral link to invite

 Shipping &.
 ReturnsFree shipping is applied to orders over $49 before tax (limited time only).
-International orders and all items over 5lbs. excludedEXTENDED HOLIDAY RETURNS!Return to StoreBring your invoice and returnable item to your nearest U.S. Nordstrom Rack.Find Your RackReturn by MailSimply use our self-service Returns page to get startedStart Your ReturnNote: Eligible purchases made 10/30–12/17/19 can be returned until 1/31/20.
+International orders and all items over 5lbs excluded.Extended Holiday Returns!Return to StoreBring your invoice and returnable item to your nearest U.S. Nordstrom Rack.Find Your RackReturn by MailSimply use our self-service Returns page to get startedStart Your ReturnNote: Eligible purchases made 10/30–12/17/19 can be returned until 1/31/20.
 For items returned by mail, the return shipping fee is $5.95 for the US and $10.95 for Canada.
 The fee will automatically be deducted from your refund.To see if your item is eligible for return, check your confirmation email or Orders page.Unlock Your Exclusive RewardsTake a minute to complete your profile to view your Nordy Club status and available points.Complete My ProfileSkip for now